azuchi/frostrb/README.md

 # FROST for Ruby [![Build Status](https://github.com/azuchi/frostrb/actions/workflows/main.yml/badge.svg?branch=master)](https://github.com/azuchi/frostrb/actions/workflows/main.yml)

-This library is ruby implementations of ['Two-Round Threshold Schnorr Signatures with FROST'](https://datatracker.ietf.org/doc/draft-irtf-cfrg-frost/).
+This library is a ruby implementation of ['Two-Round Threshold Schnorr Signatures with FROST'](https://datatracker.ietf.org/doc/draft-irtf-cfrg-frost/).

 Note: This library has not been security audited and tested widely, so should not be used in production.